CounterpartyXCP/Documentation/Counterwallet/enhanced_asset_info.md

 ## Token Info JSON format

-The JSON object/mapping the URL points to must contain the following data:
+The URL must point to a JSON object/mapping that contains the following data:

 <table>
 <tr><td><b>asset</b></td><td>Required</td><td>The name of the token.
 Must match your token's name exactly.
 24 characters max.</td></tr>